Paresh Narayan

-Professor Paresh Kumar Narayan (born 1977), is an academic of Fiji Indian origin, who was Australia's youngest Professor of Finance, and is now at Monash University.
+Paresh Kumar Narayan (born 18 February 1977), is a Fijian-Australian academic of Fiji Indian origin.
+He was Australia's youngest Professor of Finance, and is now at Monash University.

-Early life and education

-The eldest of three brothers, the others being Nilesh Narayan and Nitesh Narayan, Narayan was born in a farming community in Navua.
-He attended Vashist Muni Primary School, in Navua, then Mahatma Gandhi Memorial primary and secondary schools and finally, Suva Muslim College.
-On completing high school, he enrolled at the University of the South Pacific (USP) on a Government scholarship in a Bachelor of Arts program, majoring in economics and geography.
-After graduating, he worked as a tutor in economics at USP, while pursuing post- graduate studies in this field.
-In 1998, he was awarded a Japanese Government scholarship for a master's degree in development studies.
-He graduated in 1999 from USP with a gold medal for the having the best thesis.
-He then worked as a planning officer with the Fiji Islands Trade and Investment Bureau while he continued to teach at USP and the Central Queensland University international campus in Suva.

 Study in Australia

 In 2001, he was awarded a Monash graduate school scholarship to study in Australia for three years.
-Professor Narayan completed his PhD in 18 months.
+Narayan completed his PhD in 18 months.
 His doctorate thesis, An Econometric Model of Tourism Demand and a Computable General Equilibrium Analysis of the Impact of Tourism: The Case of Fiji Islands was assessed to be the most outstanding work, earning him the Mollie Hollman Medal in 2004 at Monash University.

-In addition, he received a Monash University postgraduate travel grant in 2002; the Australian Population Association Borrie Prize for an essay titled, Determinants of Female Fertility in Taiwan, 1966–2001: Evidence from Cointegration and Variance Decomposition Analysis, a postgraduate Publications Award in 2003 and numerous research grants.

-Paresh is married to Seema Dhar.
-Seema is completed her PhD thesis in the area of current account sustainability for OECD countries at Monash University.
-Seema is also a gold medalist in Economics.
-Paresh and Seema have two sons.

 Employment History

-On completion of his doctoral studies, Professor Paresh was appointed a lecturer at the Griffith Business School, on the Gold Coast, Australia, and was promoted to senior lecturer in 2005.
+On completion of his doctoral studies, Narayan was appointed a lecturer at the Griffith Business School, on the Gold Coast, Australia, and was promoted to senior lecturer in 2005.
 In 2006, he became associate professor.